venomkavi/whatsappbot-by-king-kavi/README.md

   <img alt="Web Gif" src=".github/progress.gif" width="250px">
 </p>

-## :rocket: Info
+## :rocket: Informations about kavi bot😩🎭

-Your whatsapp becomes a music bot!.
-You can send music's to your friend's private conversation or in your gropus just sending `!play SONG_NAME` where SONG_NAME is the name of the song you are looking for!
+Your bot can give you songs🎭{ex-!play manike mage hithe}
+ 🎊this bot is human friendly use this correctly🎊

-## :computer: Technologies
+## :computer: ⛔ONLY SONGS⛔

 This project was developed following this technologies: